radareorg/radare.org/gsoc/2016/ideas.md

 The completion of this task would greatly improve radare2's analysis capabilities, making it ever more competitive with IDA Pro.

 ### Assess requirements for midterm/final evaluation
-At the midterm student should have a working
+At the midterm student should have a working argument and types display.

 ### Mentors
 - pancake